 Although this is a government-funded course, there is £30 non-refundable administration fee.
 You will need to buy a text book which the tutor will advise you on at the first class.
 You will need a calculator and again the tutor can advise on a good one.
 On the first class please bring pen, pencil, eraser, ruler and paper.
 Later on you will need a protractor, compasses, scientific calculator and the textbook.

 What will the course enable me to achieve?

 You can achieve a GCSE in Maths.
 Students enter on the Foundation level which gives them the possibility of a 5-1 grade (equivalent to C-G).
-Students can be entered for the higher level if appropriate.

 How will I be taught?

 The teaching will be fairly formal but with the emphasis on building on the knowledge you already have.
 As much time as possible is set-aside for discussions and practising new skills in class.

 How will I be assessed?

-There are three exams in May/June, each being 1 hour 30 minutes.
-We use the Edexcel exam board.
+There are three exams in May/June, each one being 1 ½ hours.

 After completing your GCSE you may like to consider progression to other appropriate courses.
 Please ask for advice and guidance if required.

 Where to go when you get here